Probate Q&A Series

 Conclusion

 Omitting a beneficiary from an estate distribution can leave rightful heirs without their inheritance.
-North Carolina law provides clear steps to reopen probate and correct distributions.
+North Carolina law provides a process to seek reopening of an estate administration in some circumstances.
 Timing and proper procedure play a critical role.
 If you have questions or need guidance, reach out to Pierce Law Group.
 Our experienced attorneys handle estate matters every day.
 Email us at intake@piercelaw.com or call us at (919) 341-7055 to discuss your situation and protect your rights.